Hello!

 How much will you save?

-The Go City website claims that you will save up to 47%.
+Go City claims that you will save up to 47%.
 The price for every attraction is different, so actual savings will vary.

-I saw the savings add up when my husband and I visited Washington D.C. last fall.
+I saw the savings add up when my husband and I visited Washington DC for his work conference.
 I bought Go Washington DC for myself, but not for him because he had meetings during the day.
 It turned out that he was able to do two of my three attractions with me.

-I paid $54 for my 3-attraction pass.
-He paid regular price for the Newseum and Big Bus Tour, which came to $65.
+At the time, I paid $54 for my 3-attraction pass.
+He paid regular price for the Big Bus Tour and Newseum, which came to $65.
 I saved $11, even before my third activity.

 Is it a good option for kids?